FatulM/shamsi_date/README.md

 **BREAKING CHANGE:** As of version `0.10.0-nullsafety.0`, `shamsi_date` supports `nullsafety`.
 Currently you should use flutter beta channel to use nullsafety feature.

+**BREAKING CHANGE:** As of version `0.10.0-nullsafety.0`, min and max static constants are renamed according to camelCase.

 **BREAKING CHANGE:** As of version `0.9.0`, isValid function is removed from Jalali and Georgian dates.
 Now **ALL** created date instances are valid.
 When you are creating a new date instance if think it can be invalid or become out of computable range you should surround code block with try-catch and capture [DateException][].

 Jalali and Gregorian classes both have static constants `MIN` and `MAX` which corresponds to minimum and maximum computable date.